kalyanv56/learngit/readme.txt

 Revision 1 - Perform changes and do git show the recent commit

-Revision 2 -- Performing the stash operation.
+Revision 2 -- Performing the stash operation

+Revision 3 --  Performing branch push operations.